Search

 Back to top

-If you are at risk for falling three metres (10 feet) or more at your workplace, you should wear the appropriate fall protection equipment.
+If you are at risk for falling 3 metres (10 feet) or more at your workplace, you should wear the appropriate fall protection equipment.
+In general, fall protection is required under Canadian law when there is a risk of falling 3 metres (or less, in some instances).
+Refer to your jurisdiction's legislation for the specific requirements for fall protection when working at heights.

 If fall protection is required, establish a complete fall protection program if one is not in place.
 The program should include educating and training workers, selecting and fitting the equipment for the task and the worker, and knowing how to inspect the equipment.